 I can tell the House that we have already taken steps to support local authorities—through another £3.2 billion to support them, a £600 million contribution to fight infection—and we are incredibly proud of what our social care workers do.
 What this Government have done, in sharp contrast to the previous Government, is not only introduce a national living wage, but increase it by the biggest ever amount.

 I have good news for my hon.
 Friend, because the Department for Transport has received a bid for funding Thanet Park railway station.
 It is going to be assessed in the third round of the new stations fund, and I hope he will hear good news in the near future.

 In addition to the £160 billion of support that the Government have given to people and firms across the country, we have supported areas and cities in lockdown with considerable grants.
-There was £20 million to Leicester, business rates relief of £44 million and £68 million in spending on business grants.
-The best thing possible is for areas all to work hard, as Blackburn with Darwen have done, for instance, to get the virus down and to make sure they are able to open up again.
+There was £20 million for Leicester, business rates relief of £44 million, and £68 million in spending on business grants.
+The best thing possible is for all areas to work hard, as Blackburn with Darwen has done, for instance, to get the virus down and to make sure they are able to open up again.

 I will examine the idea of a scrappage scheme for old and highly polluting aircraft, but I can tell my hon.
 Friend that long before then, we are putting £3.9 billion into the Aerospace Technology Institute.
 As I am sure he knows, the Department for Business, Energy and Industrial Strategy has set up, with the Department for Transport, a joint taskforce to create “Jet Zero”, a zero-emissions passenger plane in which this country will lead the world.